-Under Treasury Regulations the organizers of a limited liability company can choose how the limited liability company will be taxed.
-Generally, a Limited Liability Company (LLC) with one member may be taxed either as a corporation or as a sole proprietorship.
+Under IRS Treasury Regulations the organizers of a Limited Liability Company (LLC) can choose how the LLC will be taxed.
+Generally, a LLC with one member may be taxed either as a corporation or as a sole proprietorship.
 LLCs with two or more members may be taxed either as a partnership or as a corporation.

-Note: For one member LLCs, this decision will also impact whether the LLC needs a tax identification number.
+Note: For LLCs with one member, this decision will also impact whether the LLC needs a tax identification number.

-A Minnesota limited liability company will receive the tax treatment for state purposes that it receives for federal purposes.
-Persons considering forming a limited liability company are advised to consult with a tax professional regarding the state and federal tax treatment of such an entity.
+A Minnesota LLC will receive the same tax treatment for state purposes that it receives for federal purposes.
+Persons considering forming a LLC are advised to consult with a tax professional regarding state and federal tax treatment.

-See also the section of this Guide entitled "Choosing the Form of Business Organization - Tax and Non-Tax Considerations".
+See the section "Choosing the Form of Business Organization - Tax and Non-Tax Considerations" in this Guide.